fpereiracalvo/fjv-modules/Documentation/ModuleFactory.md

 byte[] buffer = moduleFactory.Run(args);
 ```

-All events has a sender and a event args to take control over the module running.
+The events has a ModuleEventArgs or OptionEventArgs to get the module or option that is executing.